-- Infant Nursery Supervisor
+Infant Nursery Supervisor

-- 20 year career in early childhood
+BA in early childhood education

 Cindy Tempero, Toddler Teacher, 2014

 BA Early Childhood Education and Special Education

-- Director and INS Qualified
+Director and INS Qualified

 Cindy was born and raised in Oklahoma, and moved to Colorado with her family when she was 12.
 Cindy is married with a grown son and one grandson.
 When her son was 2 1/2, she placed him in childcare and found it difficult to leave him.
 She applied for a position at his childcare center working with toddlers and realized she loved working with children in that age group.

 Mary Beth Boyer, Preschool Teacher, 1983

-- MA: Special Education with additional endorsement in Early Childhood Special Education
+MA: Special Education with additional endorsement in Early Childhood Special Education

-About Mary Beth Boyer:
+Email Mary Beth